Skip to content

 # => Exits (does NOT enter interactive mode)

-Why It Matters: Print mode enables CLI automation - call Claude from scripts, CI/CD, git hooks.
-Non-interactive execution is essential for automated workflows.
-Output goes to stdout (capture with > or pipes).
-Exit codes indicate success/failure for script error handling.
-This is the foundation for all Claude Code automation patterns.
+Why It Matters: Print mode enables CLI automation - call Claude from scripts, CI/CD pipelines, and git hooks.
+Non-interactive execution is essential for automated workflows where human input is unavailable.
+Output goes to stdout for capture or piping.
+Exit codes indicate success or failure for script error handling.
+Print mode is the foundation for all Claude Code automation patterns, enabling AI intelligence in headless environments.

 Example 8: Piping Content to Claude